guide to ski and snowboard rentals

 Of course if skiing is all new to you, any Buckman's employee will be happy to help you find you the right rental for you without having to worry about the details!

-While snowboards are very different than skis, you’ll want to keep many of the same considerations in mind.
+While snowboards are very different than skis, you’ll want to keep many of the same considerations when choosing a snowboard in mind.
 Make sure you’re getting an appropriate snowboard for your age and for the type of snowboarding you intend to do.
-A few additional factors to keep in mind are:
+A few additional factors to keep for snowboards in mind are: